opengisch/metaproject/rfc/README.md

 =======

 The basic idea is to be able to integrate information from different sources into a QGIS project file.
-Sources can be manually written or generated and be spread over different files.
+Sources can *generated* from resources like a database or *manually written* and they may be spread over different files.

 In general the file syntax is yaml.
-Other files may be referenced from a yaml file.
+Other files may be referenced from a yaml file if suitable.

 Requirements
 ------------